Disciplines Department major information, requirements, career and off-campus study information.

 Scholarships: Messiah College allows students to apply two semesters of financial aid to participate in Messiah-approved, study programs.

 When should I begin to explore options for off-campus study?

 NOW!
 It is imperative that you begin exploring your options as early as possible.
 You need to plan carefully-with the guidance of your advisor--courses that you will be taking both on and off campus and to discern which semester or semesters will be best for you to participate.

 Can I still graduate on time if I study off-campus?

 Yes, the key is to start early!
-Visit the EpiCenter to explore your options.
+Visit the Education Abroad Office to explore your options.
 Meet with your advisor to determine which programs and courses will be compatible with your field of study.
 Apply up to a year in advance.

 Where do I go to get information?

 The Messiah College Education Abroad Office was established to provide a place for you to explore your options for off-campus study.
 It is located in the Eisenhower Campus Center across from the snack shop and is adjacent to the Career Center.
 The office is open weekdays from 8 a.m. to noon and from 1 to 5 p.m.
 You can begin your search by browsing the Education Abroad web page.